OctopusDeploy/blog/blog/2020-09/multi-environment-k8s-deployments/index.md

 ## The ingress controllers

 Our Kubernetes cluster requires an ingress controller to inspect the ingress resources and create the appropriate networking rules to expose our web application.
-There are many [third party ingress controllers available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), and for this example we will install the NGINX ingress controller.
+There are many [third party ingress controllers available](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), and for this example, we will install the NGINX ingress controller.

-The easiest way to install the NGINX ingress controller is via the `nginx-ingress` helm chart.
+The easiest way to install the NGINX ingress controller is with the `nginx-ingress` helm chart.
 We'll install this helm chart with a **Upgrade a Helm Chart** step as part of a runbook.
 The step will run on the **admink8s** target, as the ingress controller is a cluster wide service:

 ![](nginx-ingress.png "width=500")

-To ensure that the worker running the helm deployment has access to the helm v3 executable, the archive from the [helm releases page](https://github.com/helm/helm/releases) was uploaded to the built in feed and referenced in the **Connection** section of the step.
+To ensure that the worker running the helm deployment has access to the helm v3 executable, the archive from the [helm releases page](https://github.com/helm/helm/releases) was uploaded to the built-in feed and referenced in the **Connection** section of the step.
 For Windows workers, the path to the `helm.exe` file is `windows-amd64\helm.exe`:

 ![](helm-windows.png "width=500")